Gentamicin

 Evaluation of paediatric dosing

 Simulations of the current DPF dosing regimen for neonates revealed that, while the peak concentrations generally fell within the desired therapeutic range, trough concentrations were often elevated, exceeding the safety threshold.
-This raised concerns about potential nephrotoxicity.
+This raised concerns about potential toxicity.
 Decreasing the dose was not considered appropriate, so extending the dosing interval was proposed, allowing for better drug clearance between doses.

 For infants, the current dosing regimen was adequate for maintaining therapeutic levels, although for older infants (6–12 months), the Cmax tended to be on the low end of the efficacy range.
 A slight increase in the dose was suggested to optimize peak levels without compromising safety.
 Overall, the benefit–risk balance of the optimized regimens was considered positive and suitable for clinical implementation.